VW's Skoda says not seeing deviations in production or sales

-PRAGUE Skoda Auto, a unit of Volkswagen (VOWG_p.DE), has not registered any deviations in the production, sales or orders of its models, newspaper Hospodarske Noviny on Wednesday quoted a spokesman for the Czech carmaker as saying.
+PRAGUE, Sept 30 Skoda Auto, a unit of Volkswagen , has not registered any deviations in the production, sales or orders of its models, newspaper Hospodarske Noviny on Wednesday quoted a spokesman for the Czech carmaker as saying.

 Volkswagen said on Tuesday it would repair up to 11 million cars following a scandal over its rigging of emissions tests.